wenjielin-michael/wenjielin-michael.github.io/_pages/about.md

 News
 ===
-* May 26, 2022, I will give an oral presentation on ICRA in Philadelphia, United States.
+* May 26, 2022, I will give an oral presentation on ICRA 2022 in person, in Philadelphia.
 Hopefully see you all!
 * January 31, 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://alex-yanranwang.github.io/)” is accepted to ICRA 2022 (Philadelphia, United States)!
 * 4th, 2021, I just pass my Early Stage Accessment (ESA) :)
 * May 1, 2021, I am very excited to enroll in Dyson School at Imperial College as a new PhD student.
 An exciting journey has begun!